 My staff is eager to provide assistance facilitating tour requests for many of the popular and historic sites in Washington.
-Christa Pearson serves as my tour coordinator and can answer any questions you may have regarding the attractions listed below.
-Please do not hesitate to contact Christa at Christa.Pearson@mail.house.gov or 202.225.2176.
+My team in Washington coordinates our tours and can answer any questions you may have regarding the attractions listed below.
+Please do not hesitate to contact us at Webster.Tours@mail.house.gov or 202.225.1002.

 To schedule a tour of the White House, U.S. Capitol, Bureau of Engraving and Printing, Library of Congress, or the Kennedy Center please visit the Tours and Tickets page and submit your requests.

 - House Galleries - When Congress is in session, visitors are allowed to view live debate in the House and Senate Galleries from 9:00 AM - 4:30 PM from Monday through Friday.
 To obtain passes to the Galleries, simply visit the Washington office located in 1210 Longworth House Office Building.

 *Please note that children under the age of ten must be accompanied by an adult.

 - Meals - Cafeterias are located throughout the Capitol complex in the Capitol Visitor Center, Longworth House Office Building, Rayburn House Office Building, Dirksen Senate Office Building, and the James Madison Memorial Annex to the Library of Congress.